eigenein/energizer/README.md

 ### `async def handle(event: Event)`

 This is a function that will be called for every generated event.
-You can use apply logic in there, of course.
+You can use apply any logic in there, of course.

 ## `class Event`